wxin4/Multiagent/README.md

+NOTE - (Use python2 or python whichever runs python 2 for your environment) The setup is very similar to Project 2 ...
+Only additional thing is we have used matplotlib

 # Setup and Initialization
 * Install `python 2.7` and ensure it is in path
 * Install matplotlib using -> python2 -m pip install matplotlib.
 (If matplot already installed and you are facing some issues then uninstall using pip uninstall matplotlib) followed by the given command to install matplotlib.